-Can you spot grammatical errors in articles all the time?
+Do you spot grammatical errors in articles all the time?
 Do you have skills in APA and MLA writing?
-Are you the go-to person if a person needs someone to read their paper before they publish it?
+Are you the go-to person when someone needs their paper read before it’s published or turned in?

-One of the best ways to make money from home is by accepting Proofreading jobs online.
-When I first started my blog I didn’t have a proofreader but I soon realized that I needed one to help with the load of writing.
-With a proofreader working with me I was able to do much more in my business than ever had.
-Because of that reason I highly recommend finding a proofreader if you an online entrepreneur or blogger.
+One of the best ways to make money from home is by accepting proofreading jobs online.
+When I first started my blog, I didn’t have a proofreader, but I soon realized that I needed one to help with my writing load.
+With a proofreader working with me, I was able to do much more in my business than ever before.
+Because of that reason, I highly recommend finding a proofreader if you are an online entrepreneur or blogger.

-Also, when I first started the process of writing my first book I found out how important a proofreader really is.
+When I first started the process of writing my first book, I found out how important a proofreader really is.
 As a result, I took time and researched a lot of different proofreaders to find the best one.

-In addition, in most blogging groups one of the most asked questions is does anyone know of any good proofreaders that can proofread articles and blog posts.
-So, if you are looking to work from home and have great English & grammatical skills, becoming a proofreader might be a great side hustle for you.
+In addition, in most blogging groups, one of the most asked questions is, “Does anyone know of any good proofreaders who can proofread articles and blog posts?”
+So, if you are looking to work from home, and if you have great English and grammar skills, becoming a proofreader might be a great side hustle for you.

-Before we get into the list of 25 places online that have proofreading opportunities let’s cover what proofreading really is and some of the most asked questions about proofreading.
+Before we get into the list of 25 places online that have proofreading opportunities, let’s cover what proofreading really is and some of the most frequently asked questions about proofreading.